The blog portal

 Helge å is completely still today and from the night's rain only a layer of ice and sparkling water drops on the leaves of the trees remains.
 The hiking trail continues into thick willow thickets, over wide wooden slats on stilts.
 The wooden fences are incredibly well-maintained and easy to walk on, and walking on the wooden fences is no problem either for us or for the dog.

-Rosehips in the autumn sun along the Linnérund
+Rosehips in the autumn sun outside Linnérundan

-Listen to information along the Linnérund
+Listen to the information below Linnérundan

 Isternäset nature reserve